vestrel00/contacts-android/README.md

     - Weight; type (lbs, kg, etc), label, value (demonstrates single data with primary data)
     - Favorites; type (food, color, music, book, movie, hobby, sports), label, name (demonstrates multiple data)
     - Verify all functions using CustomCommonDataRegistry works.
-    - Custom mimetype included in general query?
     - Test Java compatability.
 2. Integrate androidx.annotations for WorkerThread, etc. Only do this if the next bullet point works.
     - Use @RestrictTo(RestrictTo.Scope.LIBRARY) to hide public interface fields / functions that are not meant to be used by applications (e.g. Contacts.applicationContext).
         - Might not work.
 See https://github.com/google/error-prone/issues/812
-3. Add count() function in;
-    - Query
-    - GeneralQuery
-    - DataQuery
-    - AccountsRawContactsQuery
-    - GroupsQuery
-4. Add Copyright to all files.
+3. Add Copyright to all files.
-5. Add Android X annotations?
+4. Add Android X annotations?
     - Get rid of comments about it.
     - Update DEV_NOTES.